derrickernestperez/derrickernestperez/README.md

 # 👨‍💻 About Me

-I'm a Computer Science student focused on enterprise infrastructure, systems administration, identity management, and security operations.
+I'm a Computer Science student focused on Enterprise Infrastructure, Identity & Access Management (IAM), Systems Administration, Cloud Identity, and Security Operations.

-To gain practical experience beyond the classroom, I'm building an Enterprise Infrastructure & Security Operations Homelab that simulates a real-world Microsoft environment used by modern organizations.
+To gain practical experience beyond the classroom, I'm building a structured IT Operations Homelab that follows the lifecycle of a modern enterprise environment—from infrastructure deployment and identity management to cloud administration, monitoring, security operations, and compliance.

-The environment currently includes:

-- Windows Server 2025
-- Active Directory Domain Services
-- DNS & DHCP
-- Organizational Units (OU)
-- Security Groups & RBAC
-- Group Policy Management
+Every module is documented with:

-- Folder Redirection
+- Architecture Diagrams
-- File Services
+- Business Scenarios
-- Print Services
+- Technical Explanations
-- Windows LAPS
+- Troubleshooting Notes
-- Windows 11 Enterprise
+- Screenshots

-Future phases will expand into:

 - PowerShell Automation
-- Microsoft Entra ID
-- Microsoft 365
-- Microsoft Defender
-- Microsoft Sentinel
+- Lessons Learned
-- Security Monitoring & Incident Response

-Every module is documented with implementation procedures, screenshots, troubleshooting notes, business scenarios, and technical explanations.
+The goal is to develop hands-on experience equivalent to real-world IT Support, Systems Administration, Infrastructure Operations, Identity Administration, and Security Operations roles.

 ---

-#  Featured Project
+# 🚀 Featured Project

-## Enterprise Infrastructure & Security Operations Homelab
+## IT Operations Homelab

-A multi-module enterprise environment built to simulate real-world IT operations, identity management, endpoint administration, infrastructure services, and security controls.
+A structured enterprise environment built to simulate modern IT operations, identity management, infrastructure administration, endpoint management, cloud identity, and security operations.

 ### Repository